cranjesh/images-test/TheSoldiersLegacyThorough.md

 A bitter laugh followed.
 "They'll never pin anything on me.
 Not with Katherine parading her innocence and Cartwright skulking about like a scolded child."

 He tapped his fingers against the desk.
-"Hargreaves says we need only wait.
+"Hargreave, my lawyer says we need only wait.
 No will, no challenge.
 The courts will favor the next male heir, and by then, any objections will be nothing more than noise."

 I retreated as William strode past, his expression a mixture of frustration and self-satisfaction.
 The identity of his confidant remained hidden in the library's shadows.